Find free Los Angeles County public records through official agencies in mere minutes.

 Certificates of record for divorces can be obtained for $16 per copy through the California Department of Health Vital Records Bureau.

-How Can I Find Los Angeles County Criminal Records?
+How To Search Los Angeles County Criminal Records

 Los Angeles County criminal records detail an individual’s entire criminal history and are much more extensive than arrest records as they include incidents of arrests and detainments but also hold information gathered from police reports, jails, court records, sex crimes, and both past and pending charges and convictions.